BluesM18A1/Gladiator-2094/README.md

 # Gladiator-2094
-Open-Source FPS for Godot Engine only using C#
+Open-Source FPS for Godot Engine.
+Initially developed with C# but currently converting to C++ only.

 MANIFESTO: